A Quick Contract

 Bad news there is a bird nesting in the tree.

-The principal contractor’s enviro. department is informed.
-They will get back to us with permits and work method statements on how to remove a bird from a tree.
+The sub- contractor contacts the principal contractor’s enviro. department and tells them there is a definitely a bird in the tree, and they will get submit a quote and will get back to them with work method statements on how to remove a bird from a tree.

 I am booking time to delays.
 Machinery sitting idle, site facilities hire costs and labor stand down.
 We need cost recovery for delays not of our making.

 Each day I fill out the another page in the Variation / Day works record book and take to the principal contractor for signing.

-Another week of waiting.
-Finally the enviro department of the principal contractor has found they have a valid Moving Wildlife Permit.
+After another week of waiting, the enviro department of the principal contractor think they have found they have a valid Permit for Moving Wildlife.

 Upon checking with the relevant government department, they find out it is not the right permit.